Effects of round-to-nearest and stochastic rounding in the numerical solution of the heat equation in low precision: Numerical results

 \section{Numerical results}

 In this section we present some numerical experiments that support and complete the theory presented in the paper.
+The code and data used to generate the figures and results of this section are publicly available on Zenodo\footnote{See \url{https://doi.org/10.5281/zenodo.6146386}.}.
 All low-precision computations are emulated in software and performed using bfloat16.
 The fp16 format yields qualitatively similar results which we do not show here.
 Emulating low-precision operations is computationally expensive, especially for 2D and 3D problems.
-To make the computations faster, we employ a custom-built C++ emulator, interfaced to Python, that combines vectorization, OpenMP and MPI for parallelism and uses the Intel Math Kernel Library for random number generation.
-The basic emulation algorithm was inspired by the low-precision emulator of Higham and Pranesh \cite{HighamPranesh2019}.
+To make the computations faster, we employ a custom-built C++ emulator, Libchopping\footnote{Available at \url{https://bitbucket.org/croci/libchopping/}.}, interfaced to Python, that combines vectorization, OpenMP and MPI for parallelization and uses the Intel Math Kernel Library for random number generation.
+The basic emulation algorithm was inspired by the low-precision emulator of \cite{HighamPranesh2019}.
+Other low-precision emulators supporting SR are also available (cf.~\cite{fousse2007mpfr,zhang2019qpytorch,fasi2021algorithms}), see Section 7(d) in \cite{croci2022stochastic} for an overview.

-\paragraph{Test problems.} Throughout the rest of the section, unless otherwise indicated, we fix $h$ to be a power of two, $\lambda=(1/2 - 2^{-4})/d$, $T=\lceil 1/\Delta t \rceil \Delta t$ and $g(\bm{x})= G\in\R$ for all $\bm{x}$.
+\paragraph{Test problems} Throughout the rest of the section, unless otherwise indicated, we fix $h$ to be a power of two, $\lambda=(1/2 - 2^{-4})/d$, $T=\lceil 1/\Delta t \rceil \Delta t$ and $g(\bm{x})= G\in\R$ for all $\bm{x}$.
 The choice of $\lambda$ was made so as to satisfy the stability requirement for forward Euler (FE).
 Furthermore, we choose time-independent forcing terms so that the exact steady-state solutions are:

 Note that all of these solutions are symmetric with respect to $x{=}\frac{1}{2},y{=}\frac{1}{2},z{=}\frac{1}{2}$, satisfy the boundary conditions, and attain their maximum value of $1{+}G$ at the center of the domain.
 To obtain the corresponding forcing terms it is sufficient to take the negative Laplacian of the exact solutions.